If you're choosing a road less travelled by for your next adventure, then creating your own itinerary can be a daunting task.

 Thanks to our team's in-depth knowledge of extraordinary destinations, our meticulously planned small group tours offer authentic experiences to must-see sites and remote, lesser-known spots.

 What's more, led by local, expert guides, your small group tour will have the ultimate inside track.
-And being joined by like-minded travellers is an opportunity to make friends and ensure single travellers can journey safely with companionship.
-Furthermore, at Regent, we also offer small group holidays suitable for families, perfect for family trips during the school holidays.
+And being joined by like-minded travellers is an opportunity to make friends and ensure solo travellers can journey safely with companionship.
+Furthermore, at Regent we offer a range of small-group holidays designed for families, providing an excellent option for trips during the school holidays.

 So, where are the best destinations for a small group trip?
 We asked our team to pick their favourites from our exclusive journeys and portfolio of group holidays.
 Keep reading to uncover your next small group adventure, where hidden gems and authentic experiences await!